Tertiush/bmspace/README.md

 This addon comes with absolutely no guarantees whatsoever.
 Use at own risk.
 Feel free to fork and expand!

+## Configuring
+### - Manually
+Install the pre-requisites as per requirements.txt.
+Then edit the config.yaml file to suit your needs and run the script bms.py
+NB: Test with Python 3.9

+### - Home Assistant
+All configuration options are available from within Home Assistant.

+### - Notes on configuration options
+debug_output: Options are 0 for minimal, 1 for minor errors such as checksums, 2-3 for more severe debug logs.

 ## RJ11 Interface